-The Company believes that it has secured sufficient alternatives in the event that production at any of its brewing locations is interrupted or discontinued; however, the Company may not be able to maintain its current economics if such a disruption were to occur.
-Potential disruptions at breweries include labor issues, governmental action, quality issues, contractual disputes, machinery failures or operational shut downs.
-Also, as the brewing industry has consolidated, the financial stability of the breweries owned by others where the Company could brew some of its beers, if necessary, has become a more significant concern.
+The Company believes that it has secured sufficient alternatives in the event that production at any of its brewing locations is interrupted, although as volumes at the Pennsylvania Brewery increase, interruptions there could become more problematic.
+In addition, the Company may not be able to maintain its current economics if interruptions were to occur and may face significant delays in starting up such replacement brewing locations.
+Potential interruptions at breweries include labor issues, governmental actions, quality issues, contractual disputes, machinery failures or operational shut downs.
+The Company believes that its inability to avail itself of production capacity at the Rochester Brewery will not, in the near future, have a material impact on its ability to meet demand for its products.
+However, the inability to utilize capacity at the Rochester Brewery could affect the Company's ability to service demand in the event of a serious disruption at Company-owned breweries.
+Also, as the brewing industry has consolidated, the financial stability of the breweries owned by others where the Company could brew some of its beers, if necessary, and their ability or willingness to meet the Company's needs, has become a more significant concern.
 The Company continues to work with all of its breweries to attempt to minimize any potential disruptions.